openlawlibrary/taf/docs/repo-creation-and-update-util.md

 ### `repo update`

-Update and validate local authentication repository and target repositories.
+Update and validate local authentication repository, its child authentication repositories (specified in `dependencies.json` ) and target repositories.
 Remote authentication's repository url and its filesystem path need to be specified when calling this command.
 If the authentication repository and the target repositories are in the same root directory, locations of the target repositories are calculated based on the authentication repository's path, using `--clients-auth-path`.
 If that is not the case, it is necessary to redefine this default value using the